 The age you have to reach to be entitled to draw your state pension.
 This is currently 65 for men.
 The age at which women qualify for the state pension rose from 60 to 65 in November 2018, with the exact date depending on when you were born.
 From 2019, the state pension age will increase for both men and women to reach 66 by October 2020.
 Please visit gov.uk/state-pension-age to calculate your state pension age

 You can normally take up to 25% of your pension fund as a lump sum, which is currently tax-free.
 This is now known as a Pension Commencement Lump Sum (PCLS), but may also be referred to as a tax-free lump sum or tax-free cash.
-The Pension Commencement Lump Sum is yours to do with as you see fit.

 The Equity Release Council is the industry body for the equity release sector.
 Each member of the Council that provides equity release products is signed up to the Equity Release Council’s Statement of Principles which puts in place a number of safeguards and guarantees for consumers.
 Prior to May 2012 this organisation was known as Safe Home Income Plans (SHIP).